 Prolonged sitting has such harmful health consequences.
 Too much sitting overall and prolonged periods of sitting also seem to increase the risk of death from cardiovascular disease and cancer.
 One possible explanation is that it relaxes the largest muscles.
-When muscles relax, they take up very little glucose from the blood, raising the risk of type 2 diabetes.
+When muscles relax, they take up very little glucose from the blood, raising the risk of type 2 diabetes and therefore prolonged sitting is unhealthy.

 Any extended sitting — such as at a desk, behind a wheel or in front of a screen — can be harmful.